 This works quite differently from other cloud-based security systems in which video footage is processed in the cloud, making it HACKABLE for third parties.
 Although these security breaches aren’t very common, they do surprisingly happen.
 And when they do, things can get very ugly.
-There have been such cases in Ring, Nest and other important property security companies.
+There have been such cases in some property security companies.

 Where Do+Bushi Stores Your Data?